robertdebock/presentations/production-grade-ansible.md

 ## Artifical Intelligence

 Great tool for writing code faster.
-Can procduce non-working code.
+Can produce convincing, but non-working code.

 ---

-Idea; use a background image displaying famous art.
-Gamify by asking the audience to guess the artist.
+## That's all folks!